Business

 MLM Diagram

-Commission structures will vary by company and there may be different rewards at different tiers, but this is the general business strategy behind an MLM business venture.
+Commission structures vary between companies, often featuring different rewards at various achievement tiers, but this represents the fundamental MLM business strategy.

 Brief History of MLMs

-It is not completely certain when or how multi-level marketing as a business model started, but generally, it is thought to have started with a company called Nutrilite (originally The California Vitamin Company) in the 1940s.
-The founder, Carl Rehnborg, started the business to sell nutritional supplements that he first learned about in China.
+While the exact origins remain somewhat unclear, multi-level marketing as a business model is widely believed to have emerged with Nutrilite (originally The California Vitamin Company) during the 1940s.
+Founder Carl Rehnborg established the company to market nutritional supplements he’d discovered in China.

 MLM Technology